La Crete Ferry/Ice Bridge Cam

 The La Crete Ferry connects Alberta Highway 697 with Highway 35

-La Crete Ferry Cameras show 3 views of traffic to assist all vehicles to plan for wait times.
-See East & West landings as well as the ferry’s location.
+La Crete Ferry Cameras show 3 views of traffic to assist all vehicles to see current Ferry Status and plan for potential wait times.
+See East & West landings as well as the Ferry’s location.
 Images now updating every 1 minute.

 An official opening was held for the new La Crete Ferry at Tompkins Landing October 17, 1987.
 La Crete ferry was designed by Robert Allan, the same company that had designed the old ferry 36 years earlier.
 After the official opening, the old ferry was drydocked for 5 years before being brought upstream to Shaftesbury to be used as parts for the ferry there.